stennety/mywebsite/_posts/2014-10-27-reflection-in-java.md

 * Wrapping or mocking up a class. jMock uses reflection to create a synthetic class that implements an interface for testing purposes.
 * To test a program by forcing it into a specific state.
 * By debuggers in order to inspect running programs.
-* To design frameworks or libraries that can interoperate with user-defined classes, where the framework author doesn’t know what the members or classes will be ahead of time.
+* To design frameworks or libraries that can interoperate with user-defined classes, where the framework author doesn't know what the members or classes will be ahead of time.

 According to the [Core Java 2](http://www.amazon.com/Core-Java-Volume-Fundamentals-Edition/dp/0130471771) book,